vpetridis/react_bookstore_logos/README.md

 # Bookstore "Logos"

-This is a React App for a bookstore names "Logos".
-In Greek (Λόγος) means "thought" or "speech".
+This is a React App for a bookstore named "Logos".
+In Greek (Λόγος) it means "thought" or "speech".
+I will leave it public so you can check my progress, commits and other concerns, that future employers might have.
 Thus, I thought it would be a good fit for a bookstore application.
 But

 ## Design

-The mockup was created in Figma.
-I tried to cover the most important design fundamentals, like whitespace, color hierarchy,consistent typography and more.
-I
+You can check the design I created on Figma <a href="https://www.figma.com/file/KlKdVZpBIuvzHDnI1ry7Tm/BOOKS-DEMO">here</a>.
+I tried to cover the most important design fundamentals, like whitespace, color hierarchy, consistent typography and more.

 ## The Stack